bismuthfoundation/hypernode/doc/Notes.perso.md

 Could serve as a base for a full async node later on, and will lighten the load on the hosting.
 Most diff. thing: the sync state loop to clearly decompose.

-DONE Reread docs and code, change occurrences of MN to HN (code ok)

 HN need a full ledger - Enforce.
 Include historical pow data in tests?